Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 Those are recommended values and are application defined.
 Also application can have multiple fragmentation session between a device and one or several SCHC gateways.
-A set of three FPort values is required for each gateway instance the end-device is required to communicate with.
+A set of three FPort values is required for each gateway instance the device is required to communicate with.

 The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
 Similarly, the